brenoepics/prometheus-mcp/README.md

 Running in Docker
 -----------------

-Use the published image from Docker Hub:
+Use the published image from Docker Hub (or GHCR alternative shown):

 ```bash
 # Start the MCP server (macOS/Windows: host.docker.internal works; Linux see alternatives below)